Hadrian à Saravia: Channel Islands

 He went from there to England and was sent as an evangelist to Jersey and Guernsey.
 When Elizabeth I of England founded Elizabeth College in 1563 he was appointed as its first schoolmaster.

 In 1568 he became rector of the parish of St Pierre du Bois, Guernsey, which was then under Presbyterian discipline.

 Southampton

 From 1571 to 1578, he held the position of headmaster at the Grammar School in Southampton.
 His students included Robert Ashley, Nicholas Fuller, Francis Markham, Edward Reynolds, Sir Thomas Lake, and Josuah Sylvester.

 Ghent and Leiden

 By late 1580 he was living in Ghent and was an inspector of the theological school and active in religious affairs.
 With Ghent under threat by the Spanish, he moved to Leiden in November 1582.
-He was appointed a professor of theology at Leiden University on 13 August 1584.
+He was appointed a professor of theology at Leiden University on 13 August 1584 and was Rector Magnificus for 1585 and 1586.
 From Leiden he wrote (9 June 1585) to William Cecil, 1st Baron Burghley advising the assumption of the protectorate of the Low Countries by Elizabeth.
 He left the United Provinces when his complicity in a political plot was discovered.